Timeless (And Best) Places to Visit in Karnataka India And All About the State — From a Local

 How to reach: Buses run until Kolar but there isn’t a railway station in town.

-Travel tip: If you are in Bangalore, do visit Basavanagudi (travel guide coming up soon).
+Travel tip: If you are in Bangalore, do visit Basavanagudi.
 This old part of Bangalore town is full of ancient temples, caves, and parks dense with flying foxes.
 Oh, the South Indian food eateries there are some of the best in town.

 Another Karnataka travel tip: I have also written about the organic stores for grocery shopping in Bangalore.
-And places to stay in Bangalore (personal recommendations) are listed in the attached link (coming up soon).
+And places to stay in Bangalore (personal recommendations) are listed in the attached link.

 Pro travel tips for seeing Bangalore: Some of the must-see places in Bangalore are Cubbon Park, Lal Bagh, Koshy’s, Indian Coffee House, HSR Agara lake, and Shivaji Nagar.
 I may sound cliche but these places do give a general and historical sense of Bangalore.
 Take the metro from MG Road to somewhere.
 Walk around the town as much as you can.
 Sip coconuts and try gol gappas (fried fluffed breads filled with spicy water) wherever you find.
 MTR restaurants also serve delightful traditional dosa and South Indian delicacies.
 Exploring the Bangalore Palace area on foot is a great way to get to know the city.
 And many people run heritage walks through Bangalore.
 Try BangaloreWalks, Unventured, Klook, GetYourGuide, ToursbyLocals, and BangaloreCityTour.